Anti-American caricatures in Nazi Germany

 Harald Damsleth was a cartoonist for Nasjonal Samling, a Norwegian far-right political party sympathetic to the aims of its Nazi occupiers.

 The Nazi Party and its ideological allies used cartoons and caricatures as a main pillar in their propaganda campaigns.
 Such techniques were an effective way to spread their ideology throughout Nazi Germany and beyond.
 The use of caricatures was a popular method within the party when pursuing their campaign against the United States, in particular its then-President Franklin D. Roosevelt.

 Nazi cartoons and caricatures

 Cartoons and caricatures were an important part of Nazi propaganda.
 Der Stürmer provided a great platform for the party to publish their cartoons.
-Philipp Rupprecht was the newspaper's lead cartoonist, drawing over one thousand anti-Semitic cartoons during his career.
+Philipp Rupprecht was the newspaper's lead cartoonist, drawing over one thousand antisemitic cartoons during his career.
 Although his style is reported to have changed throughout his years of work, his caricatures always depicted Jews as the Nazi stereotype: short, fat, ugly, unshaven, drooling, sexually perverted, bent-nosed and with pig-like eyes.
 This shows how caricatures worked to the advantage of the Nazi party, allowing them to portray what they wanted in a way which photographs could not.
 A photograph would show a Jew as a human, whereas caricatures meant the Nazi party could portray Jews as inhumane in cartoon form.
 The cartoons intended to spread the create widespread support for Nazi ideology, in this case, anti-Americanism.